mrzaizai2k/stock_price_4_fun/README.md

 1. `/remote`: Open remote tunnel to vscode on my latop.
 2. `/log`: Send the log file.
 3. `/scrape`:  Manually scraping trading data and news
+4. `/masterquest`: Answer the question with my master data in HCMUT (LLM + RAG system)
+5. `/updatevectordb`: Update vector database for masterquest command

 ## How to Use